KIMBALL UNION ACADEMY - ENDOWED FUNDS

 JF Kilton Fund:

 1908 -- income for needy students.
-Could not be used to improve or enlarge institutions accommodations.
+It could not be used to improve or enlarge the institution's accommodations.

 Land & Timber Fund

 Stephen P. Mallett Fund: In a letter from Paul Sheff to the widow Alice Mallett it is written that it was added to our endowment funds “specifically, it will be used to endow a scholars’ program for bright, highly-motivated, and talented young men and women who reside in Northern New England.
 This program which will enroll its first scholars this fall (Fall of 1982) is the beginning of an exciting adventure for the Academy; we have expectations that it will propel Kimball Union into the ranks of the finest prep schools in the country.”
 It is also noted that the money went into the “anniversary Scholars Endowment Plan”.
 Functioning as endowment, income restricted to scholarship.

 Trustee Memorial Fund: It exists as a vehicle for receiving gifts made in memory of trustees, former, current and emeriti.
 Income earned as well as the principle may be used as designated by headmaster and trustees.
 Contributions are made in memory of trustees and expenditures, income and principle can be applied at the discretion of headmaster and trustees in the name of those memorialized.
 Honored Already: Langdon Hockmeyer ’39 and Harmarnus Swan ’51.